Monash University

 Program

-You will complete your first year of study, Year A (pre-clinical year), at the School of Rural Health, which is located at the Gippsland campus of Federation University Australia in Churchill, Victoria.
-The remainder of the Monash graduate-entry medicine clinical years can be undertaken in Metropolitan Melbourne or in regional Victoria clinical sites if students so wish.
-You will have regular visits to the Clayton campus (approx. 20 km from downtown Melbourne) as part of your studies.
+Year A of study is largely campus-based, at the Monash University School of Rural Health co-located on the Gippsland campus of Federation University Australia with rural clinical and community placements.
 Interdisciplinary units introduce the basic medical and behavioural sciences of anatomy, biochemistry, genetics, immunology, microbiology, pathology, pharmacology, physiology, and psychology, together with sociology of health, clinical skills, ethics, and medical law.
-After completion of the first year, you’ll progress into Year 3B.
+After completion of the first year in the graduate program, you will progress into Year 3.

-Years 3 – 5 of the course are conducted in clinical settings, generally in hospitals and practices in metropolitan Melbourne, rural southeastern Victoria or rural northwest Victoria.
-You’ll spend around 40 hours per week working at a clinical site.
-This will provide you with time for self-directed study and the opportunity to be in control of your own learning to develop skills in problem-solving and the critical appraisal of information.
+Years 3 – 5 of the course are conducted in clinical settings, generally in hospitals and practices across metropolitan Melbourne and rural Victoria.
+You will spend around 40 hours per week working at a clinical site.
+This will provide you with time for self-directed study, and the time and opportunity to be in control of your own learning and to develop skills in problem-solving and the critical appraisal of information.
+Year five offers rotations through a number of clinical settings, such as aged care and emergency care, with the opportunity for a specialty selective placement.

 Clinical Placements